-1) Gradation by the strength of the stimulus: the number of channels opened and

-2) Propagation - no propagation, the receptor potential is localized in the receptor -local potential

-3) Timing - long latency, long response (rapid/slow adaptation)

-4) Ability to evoke AP - when the receptor potential rises above the threshold level.
-The more the receptor potential rises, the greater becomes the AP frequency.
+- 1) Gradation by the strength of the stimulus: the number of channels opened and depolarization is proportional to the intensity of the stimulus - 2) Propagation no propagation, the receptor potential is localized in the receptor -local potential - 3) Timing long latency, long response (rapid/slow adaptation) - 4) Ability to evoke AP when the receptor potential rises above the threshold level.
+The more the receptor potential rises, the greater becomes the AP frequency. - Frequency coding

-• Frequency coding